Skip to content

 Physiologically Difficult Airway Ultrasound Lead Faculty

 An Anesthesia and Critical Care Physician.
 Early on, I was drawn to the enormous potential of ultrasound in the perioperative setting.
-As part of my passion for using POCUS in complex patients, I developed an interest in teaching the management of difficult airways, especially the management of the physiologically difficult airway, and using POCUS to evaluate critically ill physiology before intubation and preparing for Front-of-neck-airway (FONA).
+As part of my passion for using POCUS in complex patients, I developed an interest in teaching the management of difficult airways, especially physiologically difficult airways, and in using POCUS to critically evaluate physiology before intubation and to prepare for Front-of-neck airway (FONA).
 I joined the Protected Airway Collaborative in 2019 as faculty and am the director of the “Airway Leads” project at my home institution, the Hospital for Special Surgery.

 Jess Boyle FP-C, CCP-C – EMS

-Director & Creative Lead for the Airway Stress Lab
+Director EMS Programs & Creative Lead for the Airway Stress Lab

 Emilio Del Busto – EMS